-Throughout the Easter Season, until Pentecost, the RE department is collecting donations of clothes, toiletries or household items for Medway Street Angels.
+Throughout Lent, the RE department collect donations of clothes, toiletries and /or household items for Medway Street Angels.

 The Medway Street Angels support up to 70 homeless people in Medway.
 Amber Gilbert, an alumnus of St John Fisher Catholic School, set up the Medway Street Angels charity three years ago.
 She saw that the number of homeless people on the streets of Medway was steadily increasing and wanted to do something about it.
 Along with a few other volunteers, she began collecting donations and meeting to distribute to the homeless.
 The charity now provides a meal for anyone who is in need twice a week and distributes items to those in need.
 Please visit http://www.themedwaystreetangels.co.uk/ for more information about the charity.